chieltbest/dbpf/README.md

 ![Yact screenshot](res/yact-screenshot.png)

 ## <img src="yape/icon.png" width="40" /> Yape: Yet Another Package Editor

-A native Linux version of SimPE.
+A native Linux DBPF package editor.
 Currently several editors are implemented for various resource types, and the intention is to add editors for resources for which SimPE does not have a convenient editor.

 ### Editors currently implemented: